Home Delivery Services by Car or Books by Mail

 If you or someone you know lives in Orion Township and is unable to physically visit the library, even short term, let us know.
-We offer delivery services for books, audiobooks and music—give us specific titles or let us know what you like and we can introduce you to new authors.
-Material is delivered on your schedule so we can bring a lot or a little and come only as frequently as you need.
+We offer delivery services for books, audiobooks and music – give us specific titles or let us know what you like and we can introduce you to new authors.
+Material is delivered either by car or through our Books by Mail program, a new program in which your books can be delivered and returned through the United States Postal Service.

 Beth Sheridan, Outreach Services Coordinator